-The following laboratory facilities are available for use by School of Computing and Informatics students.
+The following laboratory facilities are available for use by College of Computing and Technology students.

 Located on the lower level of Beaman library is a technology lab equipped with 26 20” iMacs configured with 2.66 GHz Core 2 Duo, 4GB RAM, and a 600 GB Hard Drive, a document scanner, and a black-and-white printer.
 These workstations dual boot to either the Mac X operating system or Windows 7 Enterprise edition.
 Under Mac X Microsoft Office 2011 as well as a variety of other productivity and academic software is provided.
 Under Windows 7 Microsoft Office 2010 and assorted productivity and academic software is available.
 This lab is used by classes across the academic curriculum and when not in use by classes is open to any student or employee.
 When in use as a classroom, the screen image from the teacher’s station or attached device may be projected for the students to view.
 We teach our Web Development I class and some of our Information Systems Application classes in this lab.
 The software available for these classes using the Windows 7 environment includes the following: